Picking The Best Utah Ski Resort For Your Winter Vacation

 So, the big question is, “What kind of vacation do I want?”

 If you’re reading this article, then you’re wondering, “What’s beyond Park City?”
 The eponymous resort and its next-door neighbor, Deer Valley, are Utah’s best-known and most-lauded attracting thousands of skiers annually.
-This quaint and growing mountain town will also open a third resort December 2019, Woodward Park City, opened in the winter of 2019 and has quickly become a local favorite.
-This world-class facility will offer kid and adult training and camps centered around action sports, with a special focus on ski and snowboarding activities.
-In addition to terrain parks, half pipes and ski runs, the resort will include lighted and lift-serviced tubing.
+This quaint and growing mountain town is also home to Woodward Park City, opened in the winter of 2019 and has quickly become a local favorite.
+This world-class facility offers kid and adult training and camps centered around action sports, with a special focus on ski and snowboarding activities.
+In addition to terrain parks, half pipes and ski runs, the resort includes lighted and lift-serviced tubing.